chourmovs/FlowCast-Community/README.md

 * commercial licensing and support options.

 Pro remains optional.
 The Community broadcast path must continue operating independently if Pro is not configured or its licensing service is unavailable.

 ## Screenshots

-Explore the FlowCast control plane, from station configuration and media management to intelligent programming, playout supervision and broadcast operations.

-## Screenshots

-Explore the FlowCast control plane, from station configuration and media management to intelligent programming, playout supervision and broadcast operations.

-## Screenshots